TYPHOID TEST AT HOME (WIDAL TEST)

-Avoiding contaminated food and drinks can assist to prevent typhoid fever.
-Along with that, appropriate vaccination against typhoid fever can as well keep a check on having any possible case of infection.
+Avoiding contaminated food and drinks can assist in preventing typhoid fever.
+Along with that, appropriate vaccination against typhoid fever can also keep a check on any possible case of infection.

 Q. What are the other tests to check Enteric fever?

-The other tests which are used to diagnose Enteric fever cover Blood lifestyle test, Widal test, Stool culture test, and Urine culture test.
+The other tests which are used to diagnose Enteric fever cover the Blood lifestyle test, the Widal test, the Stool culture test, and the Urine culture test.
 Among these, blood culture is the most regularly recommended method for diagnosing Enteric fever and is carried out during the first week of fever.
-If in case other tests results come inconclusive, then bone marrow samples can be used to diagnose any infections.
+If in case other test results are inconclusive, then bone marrow samples can be used to diagnose any infections.

 Q. What is the suitable time during illness for carrying out this test?

-Widal test needs to be done after first week of fever.
-The reason being, the antibodies against “O” and “H” antigens of Salmonella begin to show in the blood of patients by the end of 1st week, with sharp rise in second and third week and the antibody titre remains steady till fourth week after which it may start declining.
+A widal test needs to be done after the first week of fever.
+The reason is, that the antibodies against “O” and “H” antigens of Salmonella begin to show in the blood of patients by the end of 1st week, with a sharp rise in the second and third week and the antibody titre remains steady till fourth week after which it may start declining.
 It is preferable to test two blood samples at an interval of 7 to 10 days to prove rising antibody titres.

 Disclaimer: The information provided herein is for patient general knowledge only and should not be used during any medical emergency, for the diagnosis or treatment of any medical condition.
 Duplication for personal and commercial use must be authorized in writing by Surjen.com.